learn-co-curriculum/ruby-symbols/README.md

 # Stored in 2 differnt locations in memory
 ```

 The symbol, however, is immutable.
+What is an immutable object?
+It's simply an object whose state can't be modified after it is created.
 A symbol will always be the same size in memory, because they are immutable.
 Unlike the string, the same symbol can be referenced many times.
 If you have multiple references to one symbol , all of those references are pointing back to the same object.
 Don't take my word for it:

 ``` ruby
 name = :steven